romene/Naturaily-netlify/_posts/2019-03-27-join-naturaily-at-japan-it-week-this-spring.md

 **Location:** Booth No. 19 - 25!

-Mid-spring Tokio is a perfect time and place to learn the newest and hottest technologies, especially **IoT solutions** from hundreds of talented and creative teams that will be attending the Expo this edition!
+Mid-spring Tokyo is a perfect time and place to learn the newest and hottest technologies, especially **IoT solutions** from hundreds of talented and creative teams that will be attending the Expo this edition!

 Get your ticket [here](https://contact.reedexpo.co.jp/expo/DDES/?lg=en&tp=inv&ec=DDES) and learn about how you can implement IoT technology in agriculture, medicine, factories, and logistics, how network and sensors construction is done by the *professionals*.
 Also, you will have a chance to check out novelties in the field of RFID and recognition technologies.